Drup2021/Anonym/README.md

 - Node.js (>= 14.x)
 - npm or yarn
 - A MongoDB database instance (if using a database)
-- An OpenAI API key
+- A Gemini API key (from Google AI Studio)

 ### Installation